-At Asset International, we are no strangers to renewable energy projects.
+At Weholite, we are no strangers to renewable energy projects.
 We’ve offered our expertise and provided solutions to a number of renewable energy schemes across the globe.
 In fact, our Weholite HDPE pipes are at the forefront of technological innovation and developments within the sector, and have been implemented in a range of projects throughout the UK and further afield with great success.

 Most recently, we provided our expertise to Danish engineering and contracting company Burmeister & Wain Scandinavian Contractor (BWSC) on a surface water attenuation system for a new biomass powerplant being developed by the company in Sandwich, Kent.

 BWSC undertook a project to reduce the region’s carbon footprint and reliance on imported fossil fuels by providing a secure source of renewable heat and energy through a new combined heat and power (CHP) biomass plant.

 The new combined heat and power (CHP) biomass plant is set to create a secure and sustainable supply of energy for the area.
 Powered by locally sourced virgin wood, the plant will generate approximately 27.8 MW of green electricity, capable of supplying up to 50,000 homes.

 Having already supplied smaller diameter pipes to the site for general drainage purposes, and with our extensive experience working on successful renewable energy schemes, Asset International was the obvious choice for BWSC when looking for a manufacturer to lend its expertise in bespoke water management solutions for the project.